 The workshop has been prepared by the former CASA Senior Manager that represented Australia at the United Nations (ICAO) to develop the first new Annex to the Chicago Convention in 25 years – Annex 19 ‘Safety Management’ – and was Australia’s representative to the Safety Management International Collaboration Group; the global strategic aviation safety thought and practice leadership group.

-On completion of the workshop, participants will have an understanding of the required skills and knowledge to perform as a Safety manager in a high performance safety environment.
+On completion of the training, participants will have enhanced skills and knowledge to perform as a Safety Manager in a high performance safety environment.
 These include the specialist strategic and operational skills, and the development of the desired traits necessary to lead teams of safety specialists to improve organisational safety performance.

-ASI’s Safety Management Leadership Professional Development Workshop consists of four days of classroom activities.
-The syllabus covers a range of management knowledge and skills.
-The workshop is continuously updated as theory evolves, and currently addresses the skills and knowledge required to :
+ASI’s Safety Management Leadership syllabus covers a range of management knowledge and skills.
+The training is continuously updated as theory evolves, and currently addresses the skills and knowledge required to :

 - Lead teams in the workplace and to actively engage with the management of the organisation.

 - Develop and use emotional intelligence to increase self-awareness, self-management, social awareness and relationship management in the context of the workplace.

 - Develop and monitor implementation of the operational plan to provide efficient and effective workplace practices within the organisation’s productivity and profitability plans.

 - Undertake a straightforward project or a section of a larger project.
 It covers developing a project plan, administering and monitoring the project, finalising the project and reviewing the project to identify lessons learned for application to future projects.